FTBpro/count-von-count/README.md

        ],
    ```

-   The `<ID>` of the `UserDaily` object is an **array**, and is composed of 4 parameters, so after a call to
+   Notice the `<ID>` of the `UserDaily` object is an **array**, and its composed of 4 parameters, so after a call to
-   http://my-von-count.com/reads?user=5678, the DB will have the following key-value
+   http://my-von-count.com/reads?user=5678, the DB will have the following data:
    >UserDaily_5678_28_11_2013: { reads: 1 }